 Ehsan Azari Stanizai

-©Dr Ehsan Azari Stanizai is a sessional lecturer in literary studies at the National Institute of Dramatic Art (NIDA)
+Dr Ehsan Azari Stanzaic is a lecturer in Literary Studies at the National Institute of Dramatic Arts (NIDA)